Atuwa Munda: Political career

 Munda was reelected as the Indian National Congress candidate in Tingkhong in 2001.
 He received 31743 votes, 45.37% of the total vote.
 He defeated his nearest opponent by 404 votes.
-On 7 June 2002, in an expansion of the Gogoi ministry, he became a minister of state for PWD.
+On 7 June 2002, in an expansion of the Gogoi ministry, he became a minister of state for Planning and Works Department.
 He remained a minister of state until the formation of the Second Tarun Gogoi Ministry.

-In the 2006 Assam Legislative Assembly election, Munda received 41852 votes.
-He lost to AGP candidate, Anup Phukan, by 5342 votes.
+Munda lost the 2006 Assam Legislative Assembly election, receiving 41852 votes and losing to AGP candidate, Anup Phukan, by 5342 votes.

 In the 2011 Assam Legislative Assembly Election, Munda again became the Congress candidate for Tingkhong.
 He received 41839 votes, 48.96% of the total vote.
 He defeated Phukan by 15524 votes.
 On 22 January 2015, after a cabinet reshuffle, Munda again became a minister in the third Tarun Gogoi cabinet.
 He was made minister for environment, forest and Tea Tribe Welfare.
 He served until the 2016 Assam Legislative Assembly election.

 In the 2016 Assam Legislative Assembly election, Munda sought reelection.
 He received 38734 votes, 37.07% of the total vote.
 He lost to BJP candidate, Bimal Bora, by 18338 votes.

 In the 2021 Assam Legislative Assembly Election, Munda was again the congress candidate for Tingkhong.
 He received 34281 votes, 28.8% of the total vote.
 He again lost to Bora by 28394 votes.

 Munda also served as the President of Congress committee of the Dibrugarh district.